cDask/daniel_terminal_app/README.md

 This should launch the application and it should be ready to use.
 To navigate the app all you have to do is used the arrow keys to select menu options and type in input to the terminal when prompted.

+If the app is downloaded from the above github repository the app should be able to be launched from terminal using the below command.

+    ruby daniel_terminal_app.rb
+Using it this way also allows you to pass arguments.
+This way you can quickly get country information by passing a country name as an argument when executing this code.
+E.g:

+    ruby daniel_terminal_app.rb sweden

+The would show the information page for Sweden in the terminal.

 ## Testing